Archive for the ‘Financial Heroes’ category

 Before I answer that question, let me first define “You“, in my question above!

 By “You“, I’m talking about 80% of the population.
-We (80%) are the true middle class (middle lower, middle middle and middle upper).
+We (80%) are the true middle class (middle-lower, middle-middle and middle-upper).
 I’m excluding the top and bottom 10% of the population because often time they don’t read personal finance blogs anyway unless they are young and in a transitional phase of their economic life (ex. college students that are poor today because they don’t have a job, but will be making good money in the future).

 With my definition of “You” out of the way, let’s continue with what I mean by my question “Are Famous Personal Finance Authors Too Rich To Understand You?

 So even though many have our best interest in their hearts, they can no longer remember how we live when they were part of the middle class.
-Now they go to fancy, expensive restaurants, and they are use to being made over when they visit such establishments.
+Now they go to fancy, expensive restaurants, and they are used to being made over when they visit such establishments.
 I’m sure none of the large personal finance authors stay in a Holiday Inn Express, no matter how much smarter they could become by doing so!
-Most now have houses that are valued at more than a million dollars… easily, not to mention staff that take care of the house,the yard work, and even handling these rich author’s schedule… I know that personally, I don’t have anyone handling my schedule except me.
+Most now have houses that are valued at more than a million dollars… easily, not to mention staff that takes care of the house, the yard work, and even handling these rich author’s schedule… I know that personally, I don’t have anyone handling my schedule except me.

 Dave Ramsey's House